Ayaquica (MH855r)

 Added Analysis:

-Ayaquica (or Ayac Ica) is typically a man's name, and it typically involves a glyph of a man's head or full body.
+Ayaquica (or Ayac Ica) is typically a man's name, and it usually involves a glyph of a man's head or full body.
 So, this example of a woman's head is unusual.
 It is as though the generic Ayaquica is male, and here it had to be spelled out as female for some reason.

 Added Analysis, Credit: